Follow Italianism

 If the appointment is confirmed, Temer would maintain his privileged status.
 According to international relations expert Creomar Souza, a professor at the Catholic University of Brasília (UCB), ambassadors’ immunity extends both inside and outside Brazil.
 “What is happening in Brasília at the moment is that political figures who have been left without elected positions are seeking positions that maintain their privileged status.
 This benefit extends to Brazil and Italy, in this case.
 The role of ambassador would make the president a kind of minister at the service of Brazil,” he says.

-Roma will have a major role in the next government.
-The elected president, Jair Bolsonaro (PSL), who will be responsible for appointing Temer or not, met with the Italian ambassador to define issues regarding the possible extradition of former Italian activist Cesare Battisti, accused of terrorism in Europe and exiled in Brazil .
+Furthermore, judging by recent events, the Brazilian embassy in Rome will play a significant role in the next government.
+President-elect Jair Bolsonaro (PSL), who will decide whether or not to appoint Temer, met with the Italian ambassador to discuss the possible extradition of former Italian activist Cesare Battisti, accused of terrorism in Europe and currently in exile in Brazil.

 History